 Spanning the Willamette River, the Union Street Railroad Pedestrian and Bicycle Bridge, which was built in 1913 and last regularly used by trains some 30 years later, now accommodates pedestrian traffic.
 The bridge's eastern bookend is at Riverfront Park; its western terminus is at 114-acre Wallace Marine Park.

 Other facets of the city include historic homes, a missionary settlement and Corban University.

 Visitor Centers Travel Salem 181 High St. N.E.
 Salem, OR 97301.
 Phone:(503)581-4325 or (800)874-7012

-ShoppingWillamette Town Center, off I-5 at Market Street and Lancaster Drive, offers such department stores as Burlington Coat Factory and Sears.
-Downtown, the Salem Center Mall, connected with sky bridges to JCPenney, Kohl’s and Macy's, has specialty shops and restaurants.
+ShoppingWillamette Town Center, off I-5 at Market Street and Lancaster Drive, offers the department store Burlington.
+Downtown, the Salem Center Mall, connected with sky bridges to Kohl’s and Macy's, has specialty shops and restaurants.

 WINERIES Bethel Heights Vineyard

 AAA’s in-person hotel evaluations are unscheduled to ensure the inspector has an experience similar to that of members.
 To pass inspection, all hotels must meet the same rigorous standards for cleanliness, comfort and hospitality.
 These hotels receive a AAA Diamond designation that tells members what type of experience to expect.